Copyright (c) 2014 The University of Manchester

 raise SpinnMachineException(

-"{} has an invalid ethernet chip".format(chip))
+f"has an invalid ethernet chip")

 local_xy = self.get_local_xy(chip)

-if local_xy not in self._local_xys:
+if local_xy not in self._chip_core_map:

 raise SpinnMachineException(

-"{} has an unexpected local xy of {}".format(
+f"has an unexpected local xy of {local_xy}")

-""" String to represent the type of wrap.
+A short string representing the type of wrap.

 :rtype: str